 Disseminated gonococcal infection can closely simulate reactive arthritis.
 Arthrocentesis may fail to differentiate them, owing to inflammatory characteristics of synovial fluid in both disorders and the difficulty of culturing gonococci from this fluid.
 Clinical characteristics may help; disseminated gonococcal infection tends to involve upper and lower extremities equally, be more migratory, and not cause back pain, and vesicles tend not to be hyperkeratotic.
 A positive gonococcal culture from blood or skin lesions helps differentiate the two disorders, but a positive culture from the urethra or cervix does not.
 If differentiation is still difficult, ceftriaxone may be required for simultaneous diagnosis and treatment.

 Psoriatic arthritis can simulate reactive arthritis, causing similar skin lesions, uveitis, and asymmetric arthritis.
-However, psoriatic arthritis often affects mostly the upper extremities and especially the distal interphalangeal joints, may be abrupt in onset but may also develop gradually, causes less enthesopathy, and tends not to cause mouth ulcers or symptoms of GU or GI infection.
+However, psoriatic arthritis often affects mostly the upper extremities and especially the distal interphalangeal joints, may be abrupt in onset but may also develop gradually, causes less enthesopathy, and tends not to cause mouth ulcers or symptoms of genitourinary or gastrointestinal infection.

-NSAIDs (eg, indomethacin 25 to 50 mg po tid) usually help relieve symptoms.
-If induced by infection with C. trachomatis, doxycycline 100 mg po bid for up to 3 mo may accelerate recovery, but this is controversial.
-Sulfasalazine as used to treat RA may also be helpful (see Traditional disease-modifying antirheumatic drugs (DMARDs)).
+NSAIDs (eg, indomethacin 25 to 50 mg orally 3 times a day) usually help relieve symptoms of reactive arthritis.
+If induced by infection with C. trachomatis, doxycycline 100 mg orally 2 times a day for up to 3 months may accelerate recovery, but this is controversial.
+Sulfasalazine as used to treat rheumatoid arthritis may also be helpful (see Traditional disease-modifying antirheumatic drugs (DMARDs)).
 If symptoms are severe despite NSAIDs and sulfasalazine, azathioprine or methotrexate may be considered.

 Local injection of depot corticosteroids for enthesopathy or resistant oligoarthritis may relieve symptoms.
 Physical therapy aimed at maintaining joint mobility is helpful during the recovery phase.
 Anterior uveitis is treated as usual, with corticosteroid and mydriatic eye drops to prevent scarring.
 Conjunctivitis and mucocutaneous lesions require only symptomatic treatment.